 Michael J. Strand is Professor of Art and Head of Visual Arts at North Dakota State University.
-With a background as afunctional potter, Michael’s work has moved seamlessly into social and community engagement while remaining dedicated to the traditional object as he investigates the potential of craft as a catalyst for social change.
+With a background as a functional potter, Michael’s work has moved seamlessly into social and community engagement while remaining dedicated to the traditional object as he investigates the potential of craft as a catalyst for social change.

-In May 2016 Strand's, “Misfit Cup Liberation Projet" took place at the Yingge Ceramics Museum in Taipei, Taiwan.
+In May 2016 Strand's “Misfit Cup Liberation Projet" took place at the Yingge Ceramics Museum in Taipei, Taiwan.
 This work is an extension of recent national and international projects that led to Strand being named “2015 Ceramic Artist of the Year” by Ceramics Monthly.
-Strand is currently a 2014-16 Bush Foundation Fellow focused on the potential of functional design to facilitate cross-cultural communication extending from Brazil, Taiwan, South Africa and Europe.
+Strand is a 2014-16 Bush Foundation Fellow which focused on the potential of functional design to facilitate cross-cultural communication extending from Brazil, Taiwan, South Africa and Europe.
 Strand was also recently elected to the International Academy of Ceramics (IAC) - and joined the board of Trustees for the American Craft Council in 2016.

 Strand’s work has been published internationally, with articles in American Craft, Ceramics Monthly, Ceramics Art and Perception, Studio Potter, Hemslojen, The Chronicle of Higher Education and Public Art Review.
 His work is also included in Yale University Press publication “40 Under 40: Craft Futures” and the recently published Bloomsburg Press publication – “Nation Building: Craft and Contemporary Culture”, both authored and edited by Smithsonian curator Nicholas Bell.